 What seamed like an insurmountable job, was completed in only 4 hours.

 Does A Paver Patio Need To Be Sloped?

 When designing a paver patio be sure to account for proper drainage across the entire surface.
 Building the patio with a 1-2″ slope away from the home will ensure all water drains away from the foundation.
-You don’t want to have any water pool up under the pavers and soak into the basement!

-Making the patio flat is not the same as making it level.
+Installing a patio flat is not the same as making it level.
 To prevent any areas where water may pool, the surface shouldn’t have any dips or bumps.

 Can You Lay Pavers On Just Sand?

 Compacted sand can provide a sufficient base for a paver patio solely intended for foot traffic.
 However the base of the patio should be compacted as much as possible.

 For long term use with professional results we recommend that you add base level.